twisted/pydoctor/docs/source/faq.rst

 ``sphinx-autodoc`` can be hazardous and the output is sometimes overwhelming, ``pydoctor`` will generate one page per class, module and package, it tries to keeps it simple and present information in a efficient way with tables.

-It can be integrated to your Sphinx prose documentation seemlesly to link to your API documentation, please refer to `Usage <usage.html>`_ section.
+It can be integrated to your Sphinx prose documentation seamlessly to link to your API documentation, please refer to `Usage <usage.html>`_ section.

 What does the output look like?
 -------------------------------